Queen of Heaven: Feast of Queenship of Mary

 Queenship of Mary is a Marian feast day in the liturgical calendar of the Catholic Church, created by Pope Pius XII.
 On 11 October 1954, the pontiff pronounced the new feast in his encyclical Ad caeli reginam.
 The feast was celebrated on May 31, the last day of the Marian month.
 The initial ceremony for this feast involved the crowning of the Salus Populi Romani icon of Mary in Rome by Pius XII as part of a procession in Rome.

 In 1969, Pope Paul VI moved the feast day to August 22, the former Octave day of the Assumption in order to emphasize the close bond between Mary's queenship and her glorification in body and soul next to her Son.
 The Second Vatican Council's Constitution on the Church states that "Mary was taken up body and soul into heavenly glory, and exalted by the Lord as Queen of the universe, that she might be the more fully conformed to her Son" (Lumen gentium, 59).

 The movement to officially recognise the Queenship of Mary was initially promoted by several Catholic Mariological congresses in Lyon, France; Freiburg, Germany; and Einsiedeln, Switzerland.
 Gabriel Roschini founded in Rome, Italy, an international society to promote the Queenship of Mary, Pro Regalitate Mariae.
-Several popes had described Mary as Queen and Queen of Heaven, which was documented by Gabriel Roschini.
+Several popes had described Mary as Queen and Queen of Heaven, which was documented by Roschini.
 Pope Pius XII repeated the title in numerous encyclicals and apostolic letters, especially during World War II.